583phoenix-hue/Airfoil-CFD-Tool/paper.md

 # AI Usage Disclosure

-Generative AI was used as a coding assistant during the development of AeroLab, such as troubleshooting and test scaffolding.
+Generative AI was used as a coding assistant during the development of AeroLab, including troubleshooting and test scaffolding.
 AI assistance was also used for copy-editing during preparation of this manuscript.
 All AI-assisted outputs were reviewed, validated, and modified by the author.
 Core design decisions, problem framing, and architectural choices were made by the human author.
 The author takes full responsibility for all submitted materials.

 # Acknowledgements

 AeroLab is built on XFOIL, developed by Professor Mark Drela at MIT.
+The interactive wind tunnel component builds on the D2Q9 LBM approach demonstrated in the Kutta open-source flow visualiser.
 The author thanks the maintainers of the UIUC Airfoil Coordinate Database for providing the reference airfoil data used in testing.

 # References